Deep Unfolding with Approximated Computations for Rapid Optimization: Introduction

 Nonetheless, in many applications, each iteration may still involve computationally expensive steps, such as matrix inversions, projections, or decompositions, that limit the achievable latency even when the number of iterations is small.
 This raises the question: can the ability to recast iterative solvers as neural networks be exploited not only to limit the number of iterations, but also to replace their most computationally intensive operations with lightweight, learnable approximations?

 In this paper, we propose a new class of learned optimization solvers based on deep unfolding, which compensates both for a limited number of iterations and for approximated computations within each iteration.
-Our key insight is that leveraging data allows designing unfolded architectures that effectively absorb and mitigate the performance loss introduced by deliberately simplified operations.
-This enables the design of optimization solvers that are both fast, due to a fixed and small number of unfolded iterations, and lightweight, due to replacing computationally expensive steps with efficient surrogates.
+Beyond conventional deep unfolding, which primarily parametrizes iterative solvers~\cite{monga2019algorithm}, this work establishes deep unfolding as a principled framework for complexity reduction.
+This approach enables the deliberate incorporation of low-complexity approximations within iterative updates and compensating for their induced distortions through learnable parameterization.
+Our key insight is that leveraging data allows designing unfolded architectures that effectively absorb the performance loss introduced by deliberately simplified operations.
+This enables designing solvers that are both fast, due to a fixed and small number of unfolded iterations, and lightweight, due to replacing computationally expensive steps with efficient surrogates.
 Unlike standard deep unfolding methods that focus on reducing iteration count via, e.g., learned hyperparameters, our framework introduces a second axis of approximation: replacing costly operations within each iteration with low-complexity surrogates.
 These approximations are compensated for by expanding the learnable parameter space, allowing the optimizer to adaptively absorb their effects.
 This dual approximation (in both iteration depth and per-iteration complexity) enhances our approach's applicability in latency- and resource-constrained environments.
 In doing so, we uncover an additional core benefit of deep unfolding: its capacity to tolerate and learn around structural approximations, thereby reducing both the number and cost of iterations without sacrificing solution quality.

 Our main contributions are summarized as follows: \begin{itemize} \item \textbf{A new paradigm for learned approximated optimization:} We introduce a principled framework for constructing \emph{unfolded approximated iterative optimizers}, wherein selected steps of a classical iterative solver are replaced with lower-complexity operations.
-These approximate steps are embedded in a fixed-depth unfolded network whose parameters are optimized using training data, allowing the learned model to best match the data distribution while operating under strict latency constraints.
+These approximate steps are embedded in a fixed-depth unfolded network whose parameters are optimized using training data, allowing the learned model to best match the data distribution.

 \item \textbf{Case study I — Hybrid beamforming:} We apply our framework to the design of hybrid beamformers in multi-antenna wireless systems, where rapid optimization is critical~\cite{ahmed2018survey}.
 Starting from a classical alternating minimization algorithm, we construct an unfolded model with approximated update rules that avoid explicit matrix inversions.
 Our results demonstrate that the learned model achieves state-of-the-art beamforming performance while reducing computational complexity by over three orders of magnitude compared to the original solver.